 Cost is an obstacle.
-Despite relatively short distances, individual one-way and round-trip tickets within Central America (whether bought abroad or within the region) can be very expensive.
+Despite relatively short distances, individual one-way and round-trip tickets within Central America (whether bought abroad or within the region) can be expensive.

 - Flights can sometimes be overbooked; reconfirm your ticket before arriving at the airport.

 - Airfares can vary wildly – depending on the length of stay, time of year and special promotions – so treat high-season fares as a rough gauge only in identifying potential routes.

 - Note that San Salvador and San José are the most popular hubs.
 Occasionally a promotional return flight may be even cheaper than a one-way fare.

 - Worthwhile domestic flights include Managua to Nicaragua's Corn Islands (about US$165 return), which saves a two-day bus/boat trip each way.
 Flights within Panama and Costa Rica can also be cheap.